 We are committed to providing you with the best possible resources.
 The paralegal learning research center at Cascade Campus provides students the ability to perform legal research on campus and is a valuable resource for other paralegal courses.
 In addition, paralegal students are welcomed into our dedicated library space to study or take a break from studying.
 In addition to this physical space, the Paralegal program provides electronic legal research tools to students, including Westlaw.

 New program developments

-The Paralegal program remains active and current by conducting surveys of potential employers, graduates of the program, current students, and faculty to obtain feedback and evaluate our progress.
-Through consultation with the Paralegal Advisory Council, we implement program developments to enhance your educational and career-development experience.
+The program remains active and current by conducting surveys of potential employers, graduates of the program, current students, and faculty to obtain feedback and evaluate our progress.
+Through consultation with our Program Advisory Council, we implement program developments to enhance your educational and career-development experience.